 The manometric procedure is described in Zhao et al. (1997), and Zhao and Tans (2006).
 Briefly, the manometer consists of two glass volumes housed in a temperature-controlled oven, two glass traps for cryogenically extracting CO2 from air and purifying the CO2, and devices to measure pressure and temperature (Fig. 1).
-During a measurement experiment, the manometer is evacuated to ~5 mtorr and then gas from a cylinder is loaded into the larger of the two volumes (large volume, ~6 L).
-The large volume is flushed for 10 min. at 200 mL min-1 and the exit gas stream is monitored by NDIR to ensure a stable CO2 signal.
-Inability to observe a stable CO2 signal (<0.1 ppm) can result in the run being aborted.
-The large volume is then sealed off, allowed to equilibrate for five minutes, and the large volume temperature and pressure are recorded.
+During a measurement experiment, gas from a cylinder is loaded into the larger of the two volumes (large volume, ~6 L).
+After flushing the large volume for 10 min. at 200 mL min-1 and allowing the gas temperature to equilibrate to oven temperature, the large volume is sealed off and the large volume temperature and pressure are recorded.
 The air sample is then pumped across the glass traps, which are held at liquid nitrogen temperature, to cryogenically extract the CO2 from the air sample.
 The CO2 is then purified (to remove H2O) by alternately freezing at L-N2 temperature (~ -197 °C at 84 kPa) and warming to ~-67 °C. Finally, the purified CO2 is cryogenically trapped into the smaller of the two volumes (~7 mL) and allowed to sublimate.
 The pressure and temperature of CO2 in the small volume are recorded at ~30 s intervals as the CO2 warms and equilibrates to the oven temperature.

 The mole fraction of CO2 is determined from measurements of pressure, temperature, and the ratio of the two volumes.
 The volume ratio is determined by a gas expansion method using two additional volumes, also housed in the oven.
-A gas, usually
+A gas, usually air or nitrogen, is expanded into successive volumes, with P and T measured at each stage, to bridge the difference between small and large volumes (Zhao et al., 1997).
+The mole fraction of CO2, Xco2, is calculated using: